lbuk/portfolio-website/README.md

-This site was built using Jekyll Folio. © 2018 Liam Bolton
+This portfolio website was built using Jekyll Folio. © 2018 Liam Bolton